sdm-lang/model-adcom/README.md

 According to OpenRTB:

 > An optional attribute may have a default value to be assumed if omitted.
 If no default is indicated, then by
-> convention its absence should be interpreted as /unknown/, unless otherwise specified.
+> convention its absence should be interpreted as *unknown*, unless otherwise specified.

 This model does not introduce specific /Unknown/ values as the [AdCOM proto buffer repository](https://github.com/IABTechLab/adcom-proto) does.